phil65/docler/README.md

 ### Utilities

-Helper functions for creating and parsing these metadata comments and structures are available in `docler.markdown_utils`.
+Helper functions for creating and parsing these metadata comments and structures are available in `mkdown`.

 ### Standardized Metadata Types